-Pre-Enrolment Day: June/July 2025
+Pre-Enrolment Day: Tuesday 1 July 2025

-This is an opportunity for you to come into the VI Form and spend the day finding out about your courses, meeting staff and making new friends.
+You will be required to come into the VI Form and spend the day finding out about your courses and meeting staff.
+It is also a great opportunity to start meeting other new students.
 We will ask you to provide us with a photograph for your stuent lanyard and collect your new starter information, ready for September.